TJKoury/niemo/README.md

 An object may have a unique ID within an XML instance, but it is not required to have a globally unique identifier.

+#TODO

+- [ ] Build JSON-Schema 'definitions' from all the attributes belonging to each type
+- [ ] Build JSON-Schema 'properties' that reference the definitions